Independent study in art history

 - Should the project be approved for a second semester, the student would then sign up for ARTH-395s.
 A decision is made after spring break on whether the year-long project will be advanced as a thesis.
 To receive the honors designation, the final result of the project must be a sustained and original argument, and be recognized by the supervisor, the examining committee, and the art history department as of thesis quality.
 Until that point, it should be understood that it is an independent study, with the intention of being considered eventually for honors.

-- If it is determined that it will be considered for Honors, an examining committee of at least three faculty will be formed, in consultation with you and your supervisor.
-At least one faculty member will come from another department.
-The student will need to get the thesis to the members of the committee in a timely fashion.
-A two-hour meeting of the committee will be scheduled during exam.
-A public event, this “defense” is more like a conversation than an examination.
-Immediately following the meeting, the committee will evaluate the written paper and the oral discussion of it and determine whether the thesis is worthy of Honors.
-If it is, the committee will recommend the level of Honors to the College’s Academic Advisory Board and you will receive a grade for ARTH 395s.
-If it is not, then you will just receive a grade for the course.
+- If it is determined that it will be considered for honors, an examining committee of at least three faculty will be formed, in consultation with the student and supervisor.
+At least one faculty member must come from another department.
+The student will deliver the completed thesis to all members of the committee two weeks before the end of classes and schedule a defense with the committee during the exam period.
+Rules for margins, footnotes, paper, fonts, etc. are available from the College (see guidelines).
+Immediately following the defense meeting, the committee evaluates the thesis project to determine whether the thesis merits honors designation.
+If it is, the committee recommends the level of honors to the College’s Academic Advisory Board and awards a grade for both ARTH-395f and ARTH-395s.
+If it is not, then only grades for the two independent studies will be submitted.